 - National Hydrography Dataset (NHD): medium resolution version 2.0

-Monitoring objectives were identified by adding quantitative benchmarks associated with the terrestrial and aquatic indicators that are related to each management goal (i.e. Terrestrial and Aquatic Indicator Tables).
+Monitoring objectives were identified by adding quantitative benchmarks associated with the terrestrial and lotic indicators that are related to each management goal (i.e. Terrestrial and Lotic Indicator Tables).
 These benchmarks communicate the indicator values that must be achieved across a specific percentage of the landscape/resource to show that conditions are acceptable (meeting objectives) vs. unacceptable (not meeting objectives).
 For example, the first monitoring objective in table shows that soil aggregate stability should be greater than 4 across 70% of the landscape in order for the management goal to be achieved.
 Unacceptable conditions could trigger a change in management.
 Indicators were chosen for each Land Health Standard using Appendix 1 in Tech note 453.
 Benchmark values were gleaned from policy, research, and professional judgment.

 Step 3: Select criteria for stratifying the study area (if necessary)